 As of Saturday, September 26, 2020, travelers from Iceland are not permitted to enter Denmark without legitimate purpose.
 A legitimate purpose can be:

-More information can be found on the official Danish police website.
+More information can be found on the official website of the Danish authorities.

-Also on the official Danish police website you can see the restrictions around arrivals, quarantine requirements, and other related information.
+Also on the official website of the authorities, you can see the restrictions around arrivals, quarantine requirements, and other related information.